 The Exciting Path Ahead

 Kant's Groundwork of the Metaphysic of Morals aims to show that a supreme principle of morality is possible.
 His goal is to build a rational argument for why morality is universal and why no person can be treated merely as a means to someone else's ends.
 Two ideas form the core of Conscious Permanence: that conscious experience is permanent in spacetime and that our choices come about through distributed agency.
-I now see it's possible that the project's core is the missing piece in a problem that Kant identified but couldn't solve.

-I must explore Kant's practical philosophy to see why he couldn't ground ethics in nature, even though he knew it was real.
-Kant placed these rules guiding human action in a separate realm beyond physical reality and asked us to trust that reason demanded it.
-This basis is uncomfortable: not because the ethics were wrong, but because the foundation felt forced rather than demonstrated from nature.
+I now see it's possible that the project's core is the missing piece in a problem that Kant identified but couldn't solve: how to ground human freedom in something other than pure reason.
+Kant placed the rules guiding human action in a separate realm beyond physical reality and asked us to trust that reason demanded it.
+This basis is uncomfortable: not because the ethics were wrong, but because the foundation felt forced rather than demonstrating how freedom occurs from the nature of existence itself.

 Ready to explore these ideas further?
 Check out the framework Overview, join our Community, plus subscribe for insights on living with conscious permanence.